 It would be callous to refuse to provide these items for environmental reasons, but anyone who has ever worked at a non-profit knows that there isn’t exactly a budget for bamboo toothbrushes and paraben-free shampoos.
 So how do we reconcile these two goals?
 It’s not simply an argument about the value of human life, because all life depends on the survival of our natural environment.

-One way to merge these two ideals to create a sort of Eco-friendly altruism by remembering the Golden Rule.
+One way to merge these two ideals is to create a sort of eco-friendly altruism by remembering the Golden Rule.
 Regardless of your religious affiliation, charitable giving just makes sense on a personal level.

 - Hand out fresh fruit, prepared vegetables, or trail-mix packaged in brown paper lunch bags.
 It’s inexpensive, portable, and healthy, not to mention being a virtually waste-free way to provide nourishment to those who need it.